Relative Riemann-Zariski spaces: Relative RZ spaces and the decomposition theorem

-\begin{cor} The map $\psi:\Val_Y(X)\to\RZ_Y(X)$ is a homeomorphism. \end{cor} \begin{proof} Recall that $\psi$ is surjective and continuous by propositions \ref{goodcaseprop} and \ref{qcprop}, respectively.
+\begin{cor} The map $\psi:\Val_Y(X)\to\RZ_Y(X)$ is a homeomorphism. \end{cor} \begin{proof} Recall that $\psi$ is surjective and continuous by Propositions \ref{goodcaseprop} and \ref{qcprop}, respectively.
 From other side, the lemma implies that $\psi$ is injective and open.
 Indeed, any open quasi-compact $\gtU\subset\gtX$ is the full preimage of some $U\subset X'$ for a $Y$-modification $X'\to X$, hence $\psi(\gtU)$, which is the full preimage of $U$ in $\RZ_Y(X)$, is open.
 In addition, since any pair of different points of $\gtX$ is distinguished by some open quasi-compact set $\gtU\subset\gtX$, their images in an appropriate $X'$ do not coincide. \end{proof}

 We use the corollary to identify $\gtX$ with $\RZ_Y(X)$ when $f$ is decomposable.
-In particular, it provides $\gtX$ with a sheaf $\calO_\gtX$ of regular functions which was earlier defined on $\RZ_Y(X)$, and for any point $\bfx\in\gtX$, thanks to proposition \ref{goodcaseprop}, the semi-valuation ring $\calO_\bfx$ obtains a new interpretation as the stalk of $\calO_\gtX$ at $\bfx$.
-As another corollary, we obtain the following version of Chow lemma.
+In particular, this provides $\gtX$ with a sheaf $\calO_\gtX$ of regular functions which was earlier defined on $\RZ_Y(X)$, and for any point $\bfx\in\gtX$, thanks to Proposition \ref{goodcaseprop}, the semi-valuation ring $\calO_\bfx$ obtains a new interpretation as the stalk of $\calO_\gtX$ at $\bfx$.
+As another corollary of Lemma \ref{submodlem} we obtain the following version of Chow lemma.